 This northbound East African Camping Safari is also available in the opposite direction as the East African Camping Safari - South, starting in Nairobi and ending in Victoria Falls.

-This East African Camping Safari - North is also available as an Accommodated Safari - the East African Budget Safari - North.
+This East African Overland Camping Safari is also available as an Accommodated Overland Safari - the East African Budget Safari - North.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.